wpattie5/wpattie5/README.md

 <h1 align="center">Hi 👋 I'm Will</h1>

-I am a Northwestern graduate in Mathematics.
+I am a Northwestern graduate triple major in Mathematics, Mathematical Methods in the Social Sciences, and Economics.

 Currently, I am a
 - 📊 data scientist / consultant at Bates White